A new way to lock in your gains

 Do away with cost and hassle of ownership

 Even if you own your home outright, it’s not free to live there.
 The everyday costs of homeownership – maintenance, property insurance, and taxes – are expected and can be budgeted for, but surprise repairs pop up.
 Experts recommend setting aside one percent of your home’s value for annual repairs.
 But as a homeowner, you’re probably well aware that repair costs don’t show up at evenly divided intervals.
 Rather, it’s more common for homeowners to go several years with no repairs then be faced with a major expense.
 A new roof can cost anywhere between $1,700 and $10,000, air conditioners start around $1,500, and a new water heater, almost $1,0003.
 These are the real costs, but you will also have to spend time finding a trustworthy repair person and overseeing the work, which have a cost not associated with dollars.

 Figure takes care of maintenance and all repairs for Figure Home Lease Back residents, freeing up their time (and money) for the things they find more enjoyable.

 Take your profits and your time

 If you’re in a house that has appreciated considerably, and you know that it’s not your long-term home, you could consider selling.
 Of course you could go through a traditional sale, but you’ll likely have to spend time prepping and maintaining your home for showings, and then you’ll need to pack up and move when buyer comes along.
-Or, if that all sounds like more hassle than it’s worth, you could consider the Figure Home Advantage and take your profits now and not move until you’re ready.
+Or, if that all sounds like more hassle than it’s worth, you could consider the Figure Home Lease Back and take your profits now and not move until you’re ready.